OdeyaSadoun/CoronaManagementSystemForHMO/README.md

 3. **Statistics Display**: This option provides two types of statistics:
    - Number of Patients per Day: Displays the number of patients for each day of the last month.
-   - Number of Unvaccinated People: Shows the number of people who have not been vaccinated at all.
+   - Number of Unvaccinated People: This shows the number of people who have not been vaccinated at all.

 ### Entities

 The main entities in the system are:
 - Person: Represents a person and contains information such as name, ID, and contact details.
-- CoronaTest: Represents a corona test and includes the person's ID, positive test date and the recovery date.
+- CoronaTest: This represents a corona test and includes the person's ID, positive test date, and recovery date.
-- CoronaVaccine: Represents the corona vaccine and includes the vaccine id, the vaccine date and the manufacturer.
+- CoronaVaccine: Represents the Corona vaccine and includes the vaccine id, the vaccine date, and the manufacturer.

 These entities are stored in the MYSQL database and can be managed through the API or client-side interface.